Amy Simon: Works

-She is principal investigator of the Hubble Outer Planet Atmospheres Legacy (OPAL) program.
-Her team discovered a new Great Dark Spot on Neptune with Hubble and have published more than 12 manuscripts from OPAL data.
+Since 2014, she has been the principal investigator of the Hubble Outer Planet Atmospheres Legacy (OPAL) program.
+Her team discovered a new Great Dark Spot on Neptune with Hubble and has published more than 12 manuscripts from OPAL data.
 Her work with OSIRIS-REX led to the discovery of hydrated minerals on the surface of Bennu and earned a NASA Exceptional Scientific Achievement Medal.

 Explorations

 Simon also plans future planetary exploration missions.
 She served on the National Academy of Sciences' Space Studies Board 2013 Planetary Science Decadal Survey.
-She has co-led several mission studies for NASA including Flagship class missions to Enceladus and to the Ice Giants, Uranus and Neptune.
-She was principal investigator for the proposed New Frontiers class Saturn probe mission, SPRITE.
+She has co-led several mission studies for NASA including Flagship class missions to Enceladus and to the Ice Giants, Uranus, and Neptune.
+She was the principal investigator for the proposed New Frontiers class Saturn probe mission, SPRITE.

 Simon is a member of the American Geophysical Union, the American Astronomical Society, and the Division for Planetary Sciences.